 My family were pretty nervous about me backpacking around Colombia, the world’s cocaine capital, without a set itinerary nor fluent Spanish.
 For most foreigners, Colombia is now synonymous with Pablo Escobar and Narcos.
 If your only reference point is Netflix you might be surprised though – there’s a lot more to this country than cartels, cocaine and coffee plantations.
-My month long backpacking trip wasn’t exactly pre-planned but I’d highly recommend all the stops we made.
+My month long backpacking trip wasn’t remotely pre-planned but hopefully sharing my Colombia itinerary will be useful if you’re researching a visit….

 It’s easy to understand people’s trepidation about visiting here.
 Medellin was once named as the world’s most dangerous city by Forbe’s magazine with 17 murders a day in 1991.
 The peace deal with the FARC was only signed off recently.
 Foreigners are still advised against travel to certain cartel-controlled regions.
 But this is a country determined to shake off it’s dark past and every Colombian we met was eager to set the record straight, reminding us that there is much more to this beautiful country than drug-peddling Pablo’s bloody regime.
 We were frequently reminded of the fact it’s the 2nd most biodiverse country on earth, the world’s 3rd biggest coffee producer and the only country in South America that has a coastline on both the Pacific Ocean and the Caribbean Sea.